Mathias Rust: Moscow flight

 Rust, aged 18, was an inexperienced pilot, with about 50 hours of flying experience at the time of his flight.
 On 13 May 1987, Rust left Uetersen Airport, near Hamburg and his home town Wedel, in his rented Reims Cessna F172P, registration D-ECJB, which was modified by removing some of the seats and replacing them with auxiliary fuel tanks.
 He spent the next two weeks travelling across northern Europe, visiting the Faroe Islands, spending a week in Iceland, and then visiting Bergen on his way back.
-He later said that he had the idea of attempting to reach Moscow even before the departure, and he considered the journey to Iceland (where he visited Hofdi House, the site of unsuccessful talks between the U.S. and Soviet governments during October 1986) as a method of testing his piloting skills.
+He later said that he had the idea of attempting to reach Moscow even before the departure, and he considered the journey to Iceland (where he visited Höfði, the site of unsuccessful talks between the U.S. and Soviet governments during October 1986) as a method of testing his piloting skills.

 On 28 May 1987, Rust refuelled at Helsinki-Malmi Airport.
 He told air traffic control that he was going to Stockholm, and took off at 12:21.
 Immediately after his final communication with traffic control, he turned his plane to the east near Nummela, Vihti.
 Air traffic controllers tried to contact him as he was moving around the busy Helsinki–Moscow route, but Rust had turned off all his communications equipment.

 Rust disappeared from the Finnish air traffic radar near Espoo.
 Control personnel presumed an emergency and a rescue effort was organized, including a Finnish Border Guard patrol boat.
 They found an oil patch near Sipoo where Rust had disappeared from radar observation, and conducted an underwater search but did not find anything.

 Rust crossed the Baltic coastline over Estonia and turned towards Moscow.
 At 14:29 he appeared on Soviet Air Defence Forces (PVO) radar and, after failure to reply to an Identification Friend or Foe (IFF) signal, was assigned combat number 8255.
 Three surface-to-air missile battalions of 54th Air Defence Corps tracked him for some time, but failed to obtain permission to launch missiles at him.
 All air defences were readied and two interceptors were sent to investigate.
 At 14:48, near Gdov, MiG-23 pilot Senior Lieutenant A. Puchnin observed a white sport airplane similar to a Yakovlev Yak-12 and asked for permission to engage, but was denied.